Minor in Environmental Analysis & Policy

 The minor in Environmental Analysis & Policy requires a total of five courses as specified below.
 Students minoring in Environmental Analysis & Policy, through coursework, will satisfy BU Hub requirements in Social Inquiry; Ethical Reasoning; Scientific Inquiry; and Research & Information Literacy.
 Up to two courses taken as part of a student’s major requirements may be used to fulfill the requirements of the minor in Environmental Analysis & Policy.
 Courses taken to fulfill minor requirements must be completed with a grade of C or higher.

 Unless otherwise noted, all required courses are 4 credit hours.

 - CAS EC 101 Introductory Microeconomic Analysis

-- CAS GE 100 Environmental Change and Sustainability
+- CAS EE 100 Environmental Change and Sustainability

-- CAS GE 309 Intermediate Environmental Analysis and Policy
+- CAS EE 309 Intermediate Environmental Analysis and Policy

 - One course in quantitative environmental modeling, chosen from: CAS EE 302, 365, 375, 420, 422, or 446